keyvariable/kvHttp2Kit.swift/README.md

 One of *declarative API* key features is structured URL query.
 There are modifiers of requests declaring types of URL query item values and optionally custom parsing callbacks.
-If structure of URL query is declared then the resulting values are available as a tuple in the response context.
+If structure of URL query is declared then the resulting values are available as a tuple in the response's callback.

 *Declarative API* allows response overloading by URL query.
 Any number of responses can be declared at the same routing point: HTTP method, user, host and path.